svermeulen/vim-NotableFt/README.md

 - Highlighting - Highlights all matching characters on current line, previous matching line, and next matching line
 - Allows repeating `t` and `T` commands using `;` or `,` commands

-It's also worth noting that it only adds the new position to the jumplist if you've changed lines.
+It's also worth noting that it only adds the new position to the jumplist if you've changed lines

 ###Customization###